Leaked Nude Photo Of Congresswoman Katie Hill Leads To Threat Of Lawsuit

 “This letter serves as notice that civil and criminal laws prohibit the publication of images of the character you have posted, and that our client is prepared to take all necessary means to protect her rights and to protect herself from an unprecedented, unwarranted and extraordinarily offensive invasion of personal privacy,” the letter from law firm Perkins Coie, demanding that the news outlet remove the pictures at once.

-The photo, which appeared to show a bong, was taken before marijuana was legalized in California, the report claimed.
+The nude photo, which appeared to show Hill bong, was taken before marijuana was legalized in California, the report claimed.

 Several hours after the letter was first reported, the Daily Mail story still contained the nude pictures of Katie Hill, though they were censored.
 The reference to what was described as a Nazi-themed tattoo was still included in the story as well.